Wheel of Fortune (Australian game show): Spinning the Wheel

-A player who does not land on a penalty space asks for a consonant.
-If it is not in the puzzle, play proceeds to the next player.
-If the letter appears in the puzzle, the hostess reveals all instances of the letter and the amount spun up is added to the player's score.
-Unlike the American version, however, the amount won is a flat rate and not multiplied by the number of instances of the letter.
+A player landing on any non-penalty space asks for a consonant.
+If the letter appears in the puzzle, the hostess reveals all instances of the letter and the amount spun up is added to the player's score, and the turn continues until the contestant call a consonant or vowel that is not in the puzzle or a penalty space is hit.
+Unlike the American version, however, the amount is given at a flat rate instead of multiples.
 The only exception is when the red mystery letter appears, which doubles the amount spun up when called.
-Calling a letter that has already been called results in the loss of one's turn.
 A "used letter board" is positioned off screen for the contestants to see to aid in their guesses.
 All descriptions of players being credited with a value in the remainder of this article assume that the player calls a consonant which appears in the puzzle.
 A player who lands on a value is credited with that amount.